-Mortgage Loans are generally purchased from Mortgage Lenders on a first-come, first-served basis.
+Mortgage Loans are generally purchased from Mortgage Lenders on a first-come, firstserved basis.
 The Authority's records of Mortgage Loan originations indicate that purchases tend to be dispersed throughout the State in a manner that is proportionate to each county's population.
 The Authority maintains the right to reserve a certain percentage of the non-targeted lendable proceeds from each Series of Bonds for the purpose of making Mortgage Loans in areas of the State outside of the Chicago metropolitan area.

 The interest rate or rates at which the Authority will purchase Mortgage Loans with amounts on deposit in the various Series Program Accounts may be adjusted from time to time.
 If the adjustment of an interest rate results in a lowering of the weighted average mortgage interest rate assumption in the then current Cash Flow Certificate applicable to a Series of Bonds, then prior to purchasing Mortgage Loans with amounts on deposit in the applicable Series Program Account at the new interest rate, the Authority will file a Cash Flow Certificate and Rating Certificate with the Trustee.
 See "SECURITY AND SOURCES OF PAYMENT FOR THE BONDS - Cash Flow Certificates and Rating Certificates."
 Generally, the Authority's staff reviews activity weekly under the Program and determines whether to so modify the interest rate or rates.
-Factors considered include the prevailing conventional mortgage interest rates, the volume of reservations for the purchase of Mortgage Loans received during the prior week and the amount available for the purchase of Mortgage Loans.
+Factors considered include the prevailing conventional mortgage interest rates, the volume of reservations for the purchase of Mortgage Loans.
 If a new mortgage interest rate or rates are established, the Authority generally applies the new rates to all subsequently received reservations for the purchase of Mortgage Loans from all Series Program Accounts until a new rate or rates are established.